 \section{Optimal energy storage and collective charging speedup at non-TC Limits}

-Having successfully applied the SU(2) symmetry theory to address the optimal energy storage problem in the TC limits, in this section, we will use it again to investigate the problem in the non-TC limits.
+Having successfully applied the SU(2) symmetry theory to address the optimal energy storage problem in the TC limits, in this section we use it again to investigate the problem in the non-TC limits.
 The non-TC limits distinguish the central-spin QB from the TC QB, representing a unique regime specific to the central-spin QB.

-The first non-TC limit considered here is $N_b\!\ll\!m\!=\!kN_c$ with $k\!\in\!(0,1)$.
+The first non-TC limit considered here is $N_b\!\ll\!m\!=\!kN_c$, with $k\!\in\!(0,1)$.
 Since $N_b\ll m$, the charger part can be considered essentially unchanged during the dynamics.
 Therefore, macroscopic excitations are always present in the charger, i.e.,

 which prevents the direct application of the HP transformation given in Eq.~(\ref{HP}).
-To circumvent this issue, we can first apply the HP transformation, Eq.~(\ref{HP}), and then shift the bosonic operators as follows
+To circumvent this issue, we can first apply the HP transformation (\ref{HP}) and then shift the bosonic operators as

 With this shift, we obtain